-The government agency that runs the child protection system is Oranga Tamariki – Ministry for Children, which was set up in 2017.
-At first its English name was “the Ministry for Vulnerable Children”, but in early 2018 the new Labour-led government took out the word “Vulnerable”.
+The government agency that runs the child protection system is Oranga Tamariki / Ministry for Children, which was set up in 2017.
+At first its English name was “the Ministry for Vulnerable Children,” but in early 2018 the government took out the word “Vulnerable”.

-There have been a lot of name changes in this area in recent years.
+There have been a lot of name changes in this area over the years.
 When Oranga Tamariki was set up, it took over the child protection role from the organisation that was called “Child, Youth and Family”.
-Child, Youth and Family had been just one part of the big government department the Ministry of Social Development, or “MSD” (MSD still exists, but without the child protection role).
+Child, Youth and Family had been just one part of the big government department the Ministry of Social Development (“MSD” – which still exists, but without the child protection role).
 Oranga Tamariki is a separate, stand-alone government ministry.

 An overview of the process and possible steps

 Here is a summary of how a case that goes all the way to the Family Court might unfold, and the issues and options that might come up along the way: